sgmurphy/wordpress-plugins/ml-slider/readme.txt

 With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create animated Layer Slides for your slider, slideshow, or carousel.
 You can use the built in drag-and-drop editor to create CSS3 animated HTML Layer slides.
 MetaSlider Layer Slides are ideal for easily creating eye catching slider presentations and slideshows that use stunning effects with 50 animation options and a beautiful, easy to use interface.
 Layers can include text, html, images, photos, videos and even shortcodes!
 Layer Slide users also benefit from additional optimization and customization options, including using a video as the slide background and adjusting the padding and background color of each layer.

-### External URL Sliders
+### External Image Sliders

-With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create External URL Slides to load images for your slider, slideshow, or carousel directly from non-WordPress sources, for example CDN’s or image hosts.
+With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create [External URL slides](https://www.metaslider.com/docs/external-url-slides) to load images for your slider, slideshow, or carousel directly from non-WordPress sources, for example CDN’s or image hosts.

 ### More Great MetaSlider Features

 **Optimized for Speed**

-MetaSlider is fast.
+[MetaSlider is fast](https://www.metaslider.com/fastest-wordpress-slideshow-plugin/).
 Only the minimum JavaScript/CSS is included on your page to power your slider, slideshow, carousel, or gallery.
 We have optimized the MetaSlider plugin so that your images, photos, videos (YouTube and Vimeo), layers, products, and post feeds, load quickly without slowing down your website visitors’ experience.

 **Unsplash Integration**

-MetaSlider is integrated with Unsplash to access free images and photos via Unsplash.com for your slider, slideshow, carousel, and gallery.
+[MetaSlider is integrated with Unsplash](https://www.metaslider.com/unsplash) to access free images and photos via Unsplash.com for your slider, slideshow, carousel, and gallery.
 Finding the right image or photo can be the hardest part of creating a compelling slider, slide show, carousel, or gallery, and MetaSlider makes this process easy for you by never leaving your WordPress plugin interface.

+**Accessible Slideshows**

+The MetaSlider team works really hard to make sure the plugin is accessible for people using screen readers and/or people with disabilities.
+If you see any way that we can improve our support for accessible users, please do not hesitate to get in touch with us.
+[See all our accessible slideshow features](https://www.metaslider.com/docs/accessibility/).

 ### Responsive and SEO-optimized